ecolistening/birdnet/README.md

 > **NB**: Embeddings includes all file segments, which may have no species predictions.
 All species are padded with zero probabilities for files with non-detections
 > Resulting file size may be larger, however this also accounts for species absence in predicted probabilities which can be useful for analyses

+Note that the `--batch-size` flag is only for batching audio files for each worker process to handle, within which each files are handled sequentially, rather than batch processing on the GPU. `birdnetlib` does not support batch evaluation on the GPU.

 ---

 ## Using Singularity